Home / Stata Conferences / 2024 France

 Solvay Brussels School of Economics and Management

-Treatment effect estimation in high-dimension: An inference-based approach Abstract:
+Treatment-effect estimation in high dimension: An inference-based approach Abstract:

 (Read more)

 Post-lasso and post-double-lasso are becoming the most popular methods for estimating average treatment effects from linear regression models with many covariates.
-However, these methods can suffer from substantial omitted variable bias in finite sample.
+However, these methods can suffer from substantial omitted variable bias in finite-samples.
 We propose a new method called post-double-autometrics, which is based on autometrics, and show that this new method outperforms post-double-lasso in some realistic situations.

 Contributors: